skarpushin/summerb/summerb-easycrud/README.md

 ## Data Transfer Object (DTO)
 * DTO is a simple java bean with properties and getters/setters.
 * It's basically should mimic row in a table, all the same fields
-* You can have non-standard field types but then you'll need to customize `RowMapper` which is used by `DAO`
+* You can have non-standard field types but then you'll need to customize `RowMapper` which is used by `DAO` (TBD: provide more examples on how ConversionService and SqlTypeOverride are used)
 * There must be no business logic in this class.
 * When you need to put a reference to other entity then you need to add a field that resembles a foreign key.
 I.e. if `Document` refers to `User` then `Document` DTO will have field `private long userId`
 * For security reasons it's advised to implement interface `DtoBase` ([javadoc](https://www.javadoc.io/doc/com.github.skarpushin/summerb-utils/latest/org/summerb/utils/DtoBase.html)), because then upon deserialization you can limit number of allowed classes (when using construct `Class.forName`)